Browse the docs

 To require a signed-in actor, read the auth state and redirect when it is missing.
 Use auth() for a lightweight check that returns the actor id and session without loading the full user record.

-app/settings/page.tsx
+app/settings/page.tsx (planned API)

 import { redirect } from "next/navigation";